cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 The ``maglev.hashSeed`` option is recommended to be set in order for Cilium to not rely on the fixed built-in seed.
 The seed is a base64-encoded 12 byte-random number, and can be generated once through ``head -c12 /dev/urandom | base64 -w0``, for example.
-Every Cilium agent in the cluster must use the same hash seed in order for Maglev to work.
+Every Cilium agent in the cluster must use the same hash seed for Maglev to work.

-The below deployment example is generating and passing such seed to Helm as well as setting the Maglev table size to ``65521`` in order to allow for ``~650`` maximum number of backends for a given service (with the property of at most 1% difference on backend reassignments):
+The below deployment example is generating and passing such seed to Helm as well as setting the Maglev table size to ``65521`` to allow for ``~650`` maximum backends for a given service (with the property of at most 1% difference on backend reassignments):

 .. parsed-literal::